dreamplayerzhang/vcbld/README.md

 You can use the vcbld build system using the command:
 ```
 $ vcbld build [debug or release]
+$ vcbld run [debug or release]
 ```
 Then you can run the executable using the run command.
+Notice that if the build type isn't given, the default would be a debug build and debug run.

 The sdk also offers the possiblity to generate and includePath.json file which can be used to get intellisense if you're using an editor like visual studio code or atom.